Aerial view of the Tjibaou Cultural CenterAerial view of the Tjibaou Cultural Center

 in Nouméa

-City Museum of Nouméa
+Town Museum of Nouméa

 Housed in a historic building constructed in 1874, which once served as New Caledonia’s first bank, this museum is an opportunity to reconnect with the history of New Caledonia and the city of Nouméa.
 Explore its permanent exhibitions, which delve into life from 1890 to 1910 and the war years, while its botanical garden at the rear showcases Nouméa’s 1900s garden essences.

-Not to be missed: Every year, the town’s museum lights up throughout December during the lights festival (Fête de la Lumière).
+Every year, the town’s museum lights up throughout December during the lights festival (Fête de la Lumière).

 World War II Museum